Exo-Planetry/Cosmos_web/README.md

 Feel free to contribute to this project by following these steps:

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
+2. Create a new branch: `git checkout -b feature/features`
-3. Commit your changes: `git commit -m 'Add your feature'`
+3. Commit your changes: `git commit -m 'Add your features'`
-4. Push to the branch: `git push origin feature/your-feature-name`
+4. Push to the branch: `git push origin feature/fetures`
 5. Open a pull request.